Zirconium(IV) chloride: Applications

-Precursor to Zr metal
+Precursor to zirconium metal

 ZrCl4 is an intermediate in the conversion of zirconium minerals to metallic zirconium by the Kroll process.
-In nature, zirconium minerals invariably exist as oxides (reflected also by the tendency of all zirconium chlorides to hydrolyze).
+In nature, zirconium minerals usually exist as oxides (reflected also by the tendency of all zirconium chlorides to hydrolyze).
 For their conversion to bulk metal, these refractory oxides are first converted to the tetrachloride, which can be distilled at high temperatures.
 The purified ZrCl4 can be reduced with Zr metal to produce zirconium(III) chloride.

 Other uses

 ZrCl4 is the most common precursor for chemical vapor deposition of zirconium dioxide and zirconium diboride.

 In organic synthesis zirconium tetrachloride is used as a weak Lewis acid for the Friedel-Crafts reaction, the Diels-Alder reaction and intramolecular cyclisation reactions.
 It is also used to make water-repellent treatment of textiles and other fibrous materials.

 Properties and reactions

 Hydrolysis of ZrCl4 gives the hydrated hydroxy chloride cluster called zirconyl chloride.
 This reaction is rapid and virtually irreversible, consistent with the high oxophilicity of zirconium(IV).
 For this reason, manipulations of ZrCl4 typically require air-free techniques.